-Ellyssa Kroski is Director of Information Technology at the New York Law Institute, as well as an award-winning editor and author of 35 books, including Law Librarianship in the Digital Age, for which she won the AALL’s 2014 Joseph L. Andrews Legal Literature Award.
-Her ten-book technology series The Tech Set won ALA’s Best Book in Library Literature Award in 2011.
-She is a librarian, an adjunct faculty member at Drexel and San Jose State Universities, and an international conference speaker.
-Her professional portfolio is located at www.ellyssakroski.com.
+Ellyssa Kroski is the Director of Information Technology at the New York Law Institute as well as an award-winning editor and author of 37 books, including Law Librarianship in the Digital Age, for which she won the AALL's 2014 Joseph L. Andrews Legal Literature Award.
+Her ten-book technology series The Tech Set won the ALA's Best Book in Library Literature Award in 2011.
+She is a librarian, an adjunct faculty member at Drexel and San Jose State University, and an international conference speaker.
+She was honored with the 2017 Library Hi Tech Award from the ALA/LITA for her long-term contributions in the area of Library and Information Science technology and its application.
+She can be found at: http://www.amazon.com/author/ellyssa

 - About the Authors